cncf/glossary/content/en/firewall.md

 ---

 ## What it is
-A firewall is a system that filters network traffic.
-It can either let it pass or block it, according to some specified rules.
+A firewall is a system that filters network traffic to protect against malware and network-based threats.
+It can either let traffic pass or block it based on specified rules.
+Firewalls can be hardware, software, or a combination of the two.
 A firewall might be hardware, software, or a combination of the two.

 ## Problem it addresses